 The chart below illustrates the change in the environment that is in progress, which NPA will be reliant on as activity progresses.

-Figure 2.2 NPA Dependencies
+Figure 3: NPA Dependencies

-In particular, it is noted that the undermentioned in progress, and known, activity (not exhaustive) may influence how NPA and any overlay services will be constructed and implemented over what timeline.
+In particular, it is noted that the undermentioned in progress, and known, activity (not exhaustive) may influence how NPA and any overlay services will be constructed, implemented and over what timeline.